johntrue15/NOCTURN-X-ray-repo/README.md

 3. **Check** your facility branch in GitHub.
    - The Pi should publish metadata (or logs) related to the `.pca` file to your designated branch.
-   - The exact commit message or metadata structure may depend on your facility’s configuration.
+   - The exact commit message or metadata structure may depend on your facility's configuration.

 4. **Verify** everything ran smoothly:
    - Look for any resulting metadata in your GitHub repository (e.g., a JSON file, CSV, or updated logs).